t-penguin/Innovation-Summit-Backend/README.md

-# Capstone II Backend
+# AI Innovation Summit Fall 2025 Backend

+This repository is based on the Capstone II Starting Point repository supplied for the Summer 2025 TTPR Bootcamp.

 ## Getting Started

 This project uses Express.js to serve up an API server, and Sequelize to connect to a PostgreSQL database.
 It uses JWTs for authentication with username and password.

-You will also need to create the database: by default it is called `capstone-2`, but you are welcome to rename it in `database/db.js`
+You will also need to create the database: by default it is called `innovation-summit`, but you are welcome to rename it in `database/db.js`

 After that, you can get started with these commands